fleetwoodmac/PokemonTeamBuilder/README.md

      - change the container port to 8501 (or whatever you changed it to in the dockerfile)
      - create the service, and it should eventually give you a URL.
 Go to that URL and you should have a public instance running.

+- Note on debugging seg faults and pyarrow
+  - one of Streamlit's dependencies is pyarrow, and as of the time of this readme being updated, pyarrow has been quite finicky.
+If you are getting segfaults or weird errors running Streamlit, it may be due to pyarrow.
+As of this update to the readme, the current version of pyarrow is 14.0.0.
+After installing streamlit, manually overwriting pyarrow with an older version (12.0.1 for example) made the app run perfectly after experiencing some seg faults while running the ```streamlit run``` command.

 ## Author
 ---